gurinina/2025_IntroR_and_RStudio/lessons/02-introR-R-and-RStudio.md

 2. When RStudio opens, you will see four panels in the window.

-3. Open the file "17-IntroR.Rmd file"and you should now be in the script window.
+3. Open the file "17-codebook.Rmd file"and it will open in the script window.
+This file contains all the R code that we will be running in the lessons.

 ![RStudio interface](img/Rstudio_interface.png)

 ### What is a project in RStudio?

 It is simply a directory that contains everything related your analyses for a specific project.
-When creating a project in RStudio you associate it with a working directory of your choice (either an existing one, or a new one).
 A `.
-RProj file` is created within that directory and that keeps track of your command history and variables in the environment.
+RProj file` is created within your project directory and that keeps track of your command history and variables in the environment.

 When a project is **(re) opened** within RStudio the following actions are taken:

 * A new R session (process) is started